 Situated between Bishop and Mammoth Lakes, on the eastern side of California’s High Sierra Mountains, is the quiet and secluded wilderness estate of Rainbow Tarns.
+Open from April 1st until October 31st each year, you can enjoy Spring, Summer or Fall in the spectacular eastern Sierra with your relaxing stay here.
 Located just one mile from the tiny community of Tom’s Place, you enter into a wonderland with green meadows (complete with grazing sheep), rugged high desert hillsides and finally, enchanting meadow ponds (tarns) shaded by Aspens, Willows, Poplars and Pine trees.
 Feel free to visit the pages in this site, then indulge yourself by visiting us in person.

 Originally from La Canada in Southern California, Brock and Diane had never planned on being innkeepers.
 Having vacationed in the Eastern Sierras since their youth, their love of the area only grew as their 3 sons learned to enjoy the beauty and diversity of the region.
 They had always admired the meadow in which Rainbow Tarns lies, and when by chance or destiny they found themselves the owners of this “piece of heaven,”

 Unlike other parts of California, Rainbow Tarns enjoys 4 full seasons.
 This is due to its ideal elevation.Spring/Summer

 Three ponds (tarns) shaded by Willows and Aspens are only a few steps from the Read More